LLNL/sundials/doc/arkode/SphinxDocs/guide/source/Introduction.rst

-For problems that include nonzero implicit term :math:`f_I(t,y)`, the resulting implicit system (assumed nonlinear, unless specified otherwise) is solved approximately at each integration step, using a Newton method, modified Newton method, Inexact Newton method, or an accelerated fixed-point solver.
+For problems that include nonzero implicit term :math:`f_I(t,y)`, the resulting implicit system (assumed nonlinear, unless specified otherwise) is solved approximately at each integration step, using a modified Newton method, inexact Newton method, or an accelerated fixed-point solver.
 For the Newton-based methods and the serial or threaded NVECTOR modules in SUNDIALS, ARKode may use a variety of linear solvers provided with SUNDIALS, including both direct (dense, band, or sparse) and preconditioned Krylov iterative (GMRES [SS1986]_, BiCGStab [V1992]_, TFQMR [F1993]_, FGMRES [S1993]_, or PCG [HS1952]_) linear solvers.
-When used with the MPI-based parallel, PETSc, *hypre*, CUDA and Raja NVECTOR modules, or a user-provided vector data structure, only the Krylov solvers are available, although a user may supply their own linear solver for any data structures if desired.
+When used with the MPI-based parallel, PETSc, *hypre*, CUDA, and Raja NVECTOR modules, or a user-provided vector data structure, only the Krylov solvers are available, although a user may supply their own linear solver for any data structures if desired.
 For the serial or threaded vector